Easy Slipcover for an Armchair

 As an Amazon Associate, I earn from qualifying purchases.

-First, let me say, that this is NOT a tutorial.
-I will leave the easy slipcover tutorials to those who actually like to sew.
+First, let me say that this is NOT a tutorial.
+I will leave the easy slipcover tutorials to those who actually enjoy sewing.
 I do have a few tips to give you, but I won’t be telling you how to slipcover.
 For quite a while, I’ve intended to slipcover my love seat and chair (living room).
 After this small project, I am re-thinking that decision.

 I’m sure you remember this oh-so-adorable chair.
 I got it at a thrift store months ago for a mere $7.50.
 Yeah, I know, $2.50 over my $5.00 limit.